rpminspect/rpminspect/doc/configuration.rst

               - /usr/lib64/systemd

-A full example is provided in the rpminspect_ source tree under the name **data/generic.yaml**.
+A full example is provided in the rpminspect_ source tree under the name **data/generic.yaml** (latest upstream one is available here_).
 You should also check the main configuration in the vendor data package to see what the setting is for that product and then adjust accordingly in your local configuration file.

 Runtime Data